 Table \ref{tab:reg_table} presents our regression results.

-The coefficient $\beta_1$ is negative for balance and Rao-Stirling metrics of diversity.
-Interestingly, the effect gains strength and significance when we introduce organisation fixed effects, suggesting some heterogeneity inside organisation types.
-We explore the interpretation of this result in further detail below by looking at the fixed effects of individual organisations in the data.
+The coefficient $\beta_1$ is negative for all balance and Rao-Stirling metrics of diversity.
+Interestingly, the effect gains strength and significance when we introduce organisation fixed effects, suggesting that there is heterogeneity inside organisation types.
+We explore this result in further detail below by looking at the fixed effects of individual organisations in the data.
 The association between company status and Weitzman diversity are also generally negative but weaker, and in one case (parametre set 1) are positive.
-This points at important differences between the interpretation of the Weitzman indicator and the other metrics of diversity highlighted in Section \ref{sec:data}.
+This could be explained by the differences between the Weitzman indicator and the other metrics of diversity that we mentioned previously.

 In all cases, $\beta_2$, the coefficient for the link between number of papers and diversity metrics is positive, consistent with the idea that broader corpora and larger organisations are, other things equal, able to maintain more thematically diverse research profiles.